Laronk/Filmmaking_Tutorials/Writing/Save_the_cat__Story_Beats/Save_the_cat__Story_Beats.md

   !["Fun and Games Explained"](./images/fun_and_games_explained.png "Fun and Games Explained")

-  * Endurance's crew lands on Miller's planet (explores new world).
-Crew suffers heavy losses - the mission tyrns out more difficult than it seemed.
+  * Endurance's crew lands on Miller's planet (explores a new world).
+Crew suffers heavy losses - the mission turns out more difficult than it initially seemed.

 ---